20kdc/funcWebWiki/README.md

 The exceptions to this are releases and the `thirdparty` directory, both of which include Redbean, which has its own series of third-party licenses [from a large part of the Cosmopolitan libc](https://github.com/jart/cosmopolitan/).

-The contents of the `thirdparty` are a best-effort attempt at license compliance.
+The contents of the `thirdparty` directory make a best-effort attempt at license compliance.

 ## How To Run It -- out-of-wiki administration